rogaha/www.docker.io/_pages/homepage.md

     OpenStack clusters, public clouds and more. <span class="read-more"><a href="{% url 'about' %}" title="About Docker">Read more -></a></span>
 {% endblock %}

-{% block copy_today_only %}
-### Docker Hackday Live - Today only!
-Today in our San Francisco office we are hosting the 6th Docker hackday, - our biggest ever.
-And we are expanding our
-    reach live, over the internet, using google hangouts.
-Expect some great lightning talks.

-<a href="{% url 'live' %}" class="btn btn-large btn-primary secondary-action-button" title="TODAY only: Got to our live stream!">Go to our live stream page</a>

-{% endblock copy_today_only %}

 {% block copy_news %}
 ### Latest updates